oracle-livelabs/goldengate/goldengate-microservices23ai/west-replicate/west-replicate.md

     ![Start Extract](./images/01-08-start-extract.png " ")

 ## Task 2: Add a Path Connection
-The Path Connection is created as a Credential Alias that contains the target Oracle GoldenGate UserID and password.
-The alias is used to create the Distribution Path in Step 4
+A Path Connection creates Credentials for the Distribution Path to connect to a database.
+The Credential Alias contains the target user ID and password.

 1. In the navigation menu, click **Path Connections**, and then Click **Add Path Connection** (plus icon).